nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The app is free for all users.
 5. Should be able to work on a typical CLI and not require any third-party software.
-6. Should response no more than 5 seconds for any user interactions
+6. Should response no more than 5 seconds for any user interactions.

 <a id="glossary"></a>
 ## Appendix - D Glossary
-- Mainstream OS: Windows, Linux, Unix, OS-X
+* *Mainstream OS*: Windows, Linux, Unix, OS-X
-- CLI - Command Line Interface
+* *CLI* - Command Line Interface

 <a id="testing"></a>
 ## Appendix - E Instructions for Manual Testing